hwameistor/hwameistor/docs/docs/quick_start/advanced_features/volume_eviction.md

 In a Kubernetes cluster, a node can be drained by using the following procedure.
-So that, all the pods and volume replicas on this node will be evicted, and then continue the services on other avaliable nodes.
+So that, all the pods and volume replicas on this node will be evicted, and then continue the services on other available nodes.

 ```bash
 kubectl drain k8s-node-1 --ignore-daemonsets=true